rhsgsa/osd-workshop/workshop_content/workshop/content/11-cicd_s2i.md

 #### 6. View the build run and Deployment complete

-Immediately, in your cluster web UI, click under *Builds > Builds* and you will see that it says "running" then it will show "complete".
+Immediately, in your cluster web UI, select the `%username%-ostoy-s2i` project, click under *Builds > Builds* and you will see that it says "running" then it will show "complete".
 Once complete the deployment begins.
 You can also check the status by running `oc status`.

 ![Build Run](images/11-builddone.png)

 #### 7. View change in browser

-Once the deployment has finished go back to OSToy app in your browser, access the *Networking* menu item on the left.
+Once the deployment has finished go back to [OSToy app](https://ostoy-%username%-s2i.%cluster_subdomain%) in your browser, access the *Networking* menu item on the left.
 You will now see that the box color is limited to greyscale colors only.

 ![Grey](images/11-grey.png)